fiddleheadjs/fiddlehead/thinking/reconciliation.md

     if (newChild !== null && oldChild !== null)
         if is_same(newChild, oldChild)
             newChild.alternative = oldChild
-            if newChild is a FunctionNode
+            if newChild is a DynamicNode
                 newChild.state = oldChild.state
         else
             current.deletions = [oldChild]